 Lacamas Lake Regional Park in Camus, Washington is a short drive from Portland, and a popular afterwork destination for Vancouver area locals looking to ride their mountain bikes.
 It’s been on our radar for sometime as a spot to check out; however, the bulk of online write ups focus on paved and graveled trails leading to scenic overlooks of the lake, waterfalls and dam.
-The park also contains sections of extremely good single track.
+What they don’t mention is that the park also contains sections of quality single track.

-Although Portland is known as a hub for outdoor and cycling enthusiasts as well as providing jobs for those in the industry, it completely lacks in “real” mountain biking.
-Driving to go mountain biking means allocating a minimum of two hours in the car, plus fuel costs.
+Although Portland is known as a hub for outdoor and cycling enthusiasts as well as providing jobs for those in the industry, it lacks “real” mountain bike single track trail opportunities.
+Driving to go mountain biking means allocating a minimum of two hours of travel time by car, plus fuel costs.
 Finding trails not covered in a layer of snow this winter has become a challenge, making it time to investigate new options, and we’re glad we did.
-The local trail system features a wide variety of experiences, suitable for all levels of mountain biking.
+This local trail system features a wide variety of experiences, suitable for all levels of mountain biking.

-Getting there, was a relatively short 15 mile drive from our home base in the Gateway District.
+Getting there is a relatively short 15 mile drive from our home base in the Gateway District.
 The drive by car took 24 minutes, making it the shortest commute to “real” mountain biking we’ve found to date in the Portland area.

 Our ride began with some short but punchy climbs, before pedaling into a welcome thread of single track that bobbed and weaved throughout the woods.
 Happy place found.
 But then it got better — much better — encountering a section of rocks that provided fun technical challenge.

 That was followed up by a number of flowy single track descents that left me whooping all the way down.
 Mission accomplished.